 If you have temporary foreign workers in your business and want to retain them, this pathway could help.
 Supporting your employees' PR applications — including providing proper reference letters and documentation — strengthens their cases and keeps your workforce stable.

-We'll update this article as soon as IRCC publishes the full eligibility criteria and opens the application portal.
-In the meantime, check your CRS score with our calculator to see where you stand on the Express Entry side — it's good to have a backup plan.
+We'll update this article as IRCC publishes more detail.
+In the meantime, check your CRS score with our calculator to see where you stand on the Express Entry side — having a backup pathway is non-negotiable.